ana-vranic/MapReduce-tutorial/docs/Spark.md

  ('player1', (['player2'], 1.0))]
 ```

-We are going to compute contributions of each node as
+We are going to compute contributions of each node, and finally we will run several iterations of PageRank algorithm.

 ```py
 from operator import add